Learn about the Environment and how humans influence it.

 - Get some experience.
 Whether paid or unpaid, experience will always make your CV look more impressive and give you some practical knowledge to apply in your interview.

-How Much Do You Understand about Rivers and Water Environmemts?
+Learn to better Understand about Rivers and Water Environments?

 The Formation of Rivers